kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/06-workers.md

 ### Verify

-On `kubemaster` run the following.
+On `controlplane` run the following.
 After a few seconds both nodes should be ready

 ```
 kubectl get nodes